romland/dgdcode/README.md

 ## Features
-TODO: Add a few gifs or a video here.
-Like this tip tells me:
+Some day I will at some GIFs or a video here.
-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.

 Some features include:
 - Simulated intellisense for DGD's 97 kfuns (as well as kernel library's)